ridhee1gupta/WQ-Dashboard-ELA-Hack/README.md

 ## Running the Project
 To start this dashboard, clone or download this repository as is and run the dashboard.py file in the terminal.
 A local version of the dashboard will open on your localhost:8050, which can be copied to your browser's search tab and used.
-This dashboard is also hosted to be publicly available at [site].
+This dashboard is also hosted to be publicly available at https://ridhee.pythonanywhere.com/.

 ## Demo of the Dashboard
 To know how to use this dashboard, please follow this video link that gives a detailed demo: